Programmatic Content Management

 IContentLoader(read),IContentRepository(write),CreateWritableClone()(immutability rule). - Typical scenarios: Create pages, update blocks from external systems, create language variants, and control publish states.

-- Operational note: Programmatic writes affect versioning, approvals, and (often) indexing—so treat bulk changes as release-grade operations.
+- Operational note: Programmatic writes affect versioning, approvals, and often indexing - treat bulk changes as release-grade operations.

 Introduction

-In modern CMS implementations, “content” rarely lives in one place.
-You may need to synchronize data from external systems, generate pages at scale, run scheduled updates, or implement controlled publishing workflows.
+In modern CMS implementations, content rarely lives in one place.
+You may need to synchronise data from external systems, generate pages at scale, run scheduled updates, or implement controlled publishing workflows.
 Optimizely CMS 12 provides APIs that make these scenarios possible without relying on manual editor actions for every change.

 This page walks through common scenario patterns for creating and updating content programmatically in a CMS 12 (PaaS) solution.
 The examples focus on repeatable, safe patterns that align with Optimizely's versioning and security model.